syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-un-protect-the-zip-files-using-syncfusion-compression-base.md

 ---
-title: FAQ Section| XlsIO | Syncfusion
+title: Un-protect zip files using Syncfusion.Compression.Base | Syncfusion
 description: This page demonstrates with an example to un-protect the zip files using Syncfusion.Compression.Base.
 platform: File-formats
 control: XlsIO